osate/osate.github.io/source/setup-development.rst

 -  Download the JavaFX 17 SDK for your development platform from the `JavaFX website <https://openjfx.io/>`__.
-For example: “JavaFX Windows SDK” The download URLs are no longer reachable directly from the Web site, but are still accessible:
+For example: “JavaFX Windows SDK”

+   There's a checkbox "Include older versions" to show version 17 downloads on the Web page.

+   The download URLs are:

    - https://download2.gluonhq.com/openjfx/17.0.2/openjfx-17.0.2_linux-x64_bin-sdk.zip
    - https://download2.gluonhq.com/openjfx/17.0.2/openjfx-17.0.2_osx-aarch64_bin-sdk.zip